CartoDB/cartodb/doc/developer-center/import-api/guides/09-column-names-normalization.md

 ## Column names normalization

-When importing data with the Import API the resulting dataset in CARTO might have different column names than the original dataset.
+When data is uploaded into CARTO using the Import API, the resulting dataset in CARTO might have different column names than the original dataset.

-This is because as part of the import workflow there's a process to normalize the column names to avoid having unsupported column names.
+This is because as part of the import workflow there's a process to normalize the column names to avoid unsupported column names in the datasets created after the import process finishes.
 Some of the actions taken when normalizing column names are:

 - Remove accents
-- Remove multiple underscores and hyphens
+- Convert multiple consecutive underscores and hyphens to a single underscore
 - Remove unsupported characters ([]{}&%$+, etc.)
 - Remove white spaces
 - Avoid duplicated column names
 - Avoid column names longer than 63 characters
 - Avoid reserved words
 - Force lower case names
+- Force column names to start by a character

 ### Some examples of column name normalization